 So, without further adieu, let’s delve into Places Nepal's list of the best places for trekking in Nepal.
 Get ready for an incredible trekking adventure in the Himalayas of Nepal!
 From the demanding Manaslu Circuit Trek to the picturesque Mardi Himal Trek and the secluded allure of the Kanchenjunga Base Camp Trek, every trek showcases Nepal's diverse landscapes.
 Discover the serene high-altitude beauty of Gokyo Lakes, the historic trails of Upper Mustang, and the untamed magnificence of the Himalayas.
 Whether you're an experienced trekker or stepping into your first Himalayan adventure, these destinations promise an unforgettable glimpse into Nepal's unparalleled trekking experiences.

+Before you set off, it is worth knowing things about Mount Everest that nobody tells you — from the reality of crowds at base camp to how the mountain looks nothing like postcards once you are actually standing in front of it.
 Everest Base Camp is situated in the Khumbu region of Nepal and stands at a staggering 5,364 meters above sea level.
 This iconic site is a major starting point for expeditions aiming to conquer the world's highest peak via the Southeast Ridge route.

 The optimal times for trekking to Everest Base Camp are from late September to November and from February to May.
 During this period, the Khumbu region offers stable weather conditions, good visibility, and moderate temperatures, making the journey more enjoyable.
 April and May are particularly popular as they coincide with the spring climbing season, allowing trekkers to interact with expedition groups that have just conquered the highest point on Earth.